NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Osprey Spellcaster.md

 Choose two ability boosts.
 One must be to **Intelligence** or **Wisdom**, and one is a free ability boost.

 You're trained in your choice of the Arcana, Nature, Occultism, or Religion skill, and gain Thassilonian as a bonus language.
-You also gain the [[Feats/Quick Identification|Quick Identification]] skill feat.
+You also gain the [[Quick Identification|Quick Identification]] skill feat.

 *Source: Pathfinder Adventure: Rusthenge*
 *OGL*